Questions & Answers

 We kindly ask guests to refrain from bringing large bags into the theatre.
 Small bags may be placed underneath seats.

-Whilst we do not usually impose age restrictions, some productions may have specific age recommendations in place that will be shown on the play’s page and when ordering tickets.
-This is usually due to the nature of the themes dealt with in the production
+Some productions may have specific age recommendations in place that will be shown on the play’s page and when ordering tickets.
+This is usually due to the nature of the themes dealt with in the production.

 Our plays are not generally suitable for young children.